 “We may not always be able to control what we are, but we can control what we do.” – Akiroq Brost

 Drug rehab treatment is essential for lifelong sobriety, but it is only the first step in recovery.
-It’s vital to maintain the effectiveness of your treatment long term.
+It’s vital to maintain the effectiveness of your treatment long-term.
 To do so, you’ll want to ensure that you have the proper defenses against relapses.
 This includes avoiding potential triggers that could create an urge to abuse substances again.
-TMS therapy for addiction is one such substance abuse treatment that can help reduce these urges.
+TMS therapy for professionals is one such addiction and mental health treatment that can help reduce these urges.

-When many of us first come into treatment or 12-Steps fellowships, we’re informed rather quickly of one thing.
-That is that it’s wise to “avoid the people, places and things” that remind us of our former using lifestyle.
+When many of our clients first come into treatment or 12-step fellowships, they learn one thing rather quickly.
+They find that it is that it’s wise to avoid the people, places, and things that remind them of their former using lifestyle.
 This is because people with substance addiction are generally more reactive to cues associated with drug use.

 About TMS Therapy for Addiction

-TMS therapy for addiction is a noninvasive brain stimulation technique.
-It targets the brain’s circuitry most responsible for drug-taking behaviors (the ventromedial prefrontal cortex).
-According to the study’s authors, applying magnetic stimulation to this area calms brain activity in response to drug cues in chronic alcohol or cocaine users.
+TMS therapy for addiction is a non-invasive brain stimulation technique.
+It targets the ventromedial prefrontal cortex, which is the brain’s circuitry most responsible for drug-taking behaviors.
+Experts suggest that applying magnetic stimulation to this area calms brain activity in response to drug cues.
 TMS therapy for addiction can achieve a number of favorable results, including:

 - Reduced drug cravings